Gas Cylinders Information

 A commonly used type of gas cylinders is a propane tank.
-Propane is a gas used in homes, farms, businesses and industry.
-Propane is typically used for heating and must be stored in specially-designed propane tanks.
+Propane is a gas used in homes, farms, businesses, and industry.
+Propane is typically used for heating and must be stored in specially designed propane tanks.
 Some gases that are very unstable in their confined form, such as acetylene, require specially made gas cylinders (e.g., an acetylene gas cylinder) to reduce the hazards from shock and heat.

 Gas cylinders have a valve to control the release of the gases.
 A cap, collar, or neck ring commonly protects the valve assembly from damage when the gas is not in use.
 A pressure regulator assembly is utilized when dispensing gas from a cylinder to control the flow of gas at the desired pressure.

 Gas cylinders are used in a wide variety of industries, including food processing, water treatment, and laboratory.
 They are most commonly found in the manufacturing and medical industries.
 In manufacturing, gas cylinders are used for storing fuel for heating systems, vehicles, and torches as well as storing the source of energy for power tools or assembly line machinery.